Electronic Recycling Center in Miami: How It Works

 We've made it easy to help the environment and create jobs in just a few easy steps:

-In general, Dell Reconnect accepts any brand of computer equipment in any condition from consumers and recycles it for free.
+In general, ERCM accepts any brand of computer equipment in any condition from consumers and recycles it for free.
 We also accept just about anything that can be attached to a computer.
-Click the Dell How to Recycle page for a complete list of what we do—and do not—accept when donating your items via the Dell Reconnect program.
+Click the ERCM How to Recycle page for a complete list of what we do—and do not—accept when donating your items via the ERCM.

 - Find a drop-off location.